Yashvi Rebecchi: Police career

-Departure and return
+Departure and returns

 On 5 July 2021, Junkeer announced her departure from Neighbours.
 She confirmed that it was her decision to leave and she cited her on-screen family's departure, as well as a desire "to experience something different" as her reasons for leaving.
 Of her four years in the serial, she stated: "Yashvi has had such a journey.
 She came to Ramsay Street as a rebellious teen, but walked away a mature, self-assured young woman, similar to my own experience walking onto the set for the first time."
 Junkeer liked her character's "open ended exit" and said she would consider a return to the show in the future.
 Johal reprised her role as Dipi to help facilitate Yashvi's departure, following her involvement in the car crash.
 Yashvi decides to relocate to Sydney to be closer to her family.
 She leaves Erinsborough with Dipi after attending a farewell party thrown by her friends and family.
 Junkeer's final scenes aired on 13 July 2021.
 Afterwards she posted a goodbye message on her social media thanking the cast and crew for supporting her.
 She also called her time on the show "nothing but a wild dream."

-In May 2022, Dan Seddon of Digital Spy confirmed Junkeer was one of over twenty actors reprising their role for the serial's finale, following its cancellation earlier in the year.
+In May 2022, Dan Seddon of Digital Spy confirmed Junkeer was one of over twenty actors reprising their role for the show's then finale, following its cancellation earlier in the year.
 Yashvi makes her return in the episode broadcast on 22 July in the UK and on 26 July in Australia, as she comes back to Erinsborough for Toadie's wedding.
 In an interview on the serial's social media pages, Junkeer also confirmed that Yashvi and Ned had "rekindled" in Sydney.

+Junkeer returned again in 2023, following the show's revival.
+Her appearances occur during a week of flashback episodes designed to showcase stories that occurred whilst Neighbours had ceased broadcasting.